ISO-TC211/XML/README.md

 initial testing and familiarization.
 They are provided here to support those kinds of use cases without any expectation for persistence.

 The current version of the official schema are at <http://standards.iso.org/iso>.
 These official schemas are also in the standards.iso.org directory of this repository.
-This directory structure is different from the previous working structure in several important ways.
-First, each standard has a single root that contains sub-directories for each part of the standard.
-For example, the directory standards.iso.org/iso includes the 19115 sub-directory and it includes -2 and -3 sub-directories that include sub-directories for each namespace defined in each part of the standard.
-Second, the namespace directories have no working dates.
-For example the mdb namespace is in the directory standards.iso.org/iso/19115/-3/mdb/1.0.
-This anticipates the directory structure at the final target for these schemas (http://standards.iso.org/iso), described below.
+The directory standards.iso.org/iso includes a sub-directory for each ISO Standard.

 # The ISO TC211 Schema Repository
 The ISO TC211 XML Schema repository is located at <http://standards.iso.org/iso>.
 Each part of each standard has a directory like: http://standards.iso.org/iso/StandardNumber/PartNumber/NamespacePrefix/Version.
 For example: